 The first user of Digger is assigned to the role of Administrator and all subsequent users are assigned to the role of Reader.
+The role take effect once the user is enabled by the administrator.
 Only the administrator has the right to change the role of a user.
 To do this:

 Click on the "Admin" option on the top menu and select "Users" in the list

 click on the user you want to change

 click on the button "Options" and select "Edit" in the list